bihorac-LAB/Exposome/Tools/doc/UserManual.md

-# Geocoding Patient Data for Exposome Linkage
+# Exposome Geocoder – Input Preparation and Usage Guide

 > **Note:** This toolkit does **not** require or share any Protected Health Information (PHI).